nicnorman16/datajournalism-fall23/assignment 3.md

 The question I attempted to answer was, out of the young voters 18-24, how many of those voters where black females?
 In actually executing this story, I would like to determine this number for multiple groups of voters, but this felt like a good place to start.

 I'm not quite sure I successfully answered this question yet.
 I will update this when I figure it out.

+A question that I DID answer was: Which group of black voters showed the most turnout?
+The answer to that was females 65 to 74.
+The group that voted the least was males 18-25.